 Meet the Committee

-The current Executive Committee for 2022 includes:
+The current Executive Committee includes:

-You can email Sarah on: treasurer@bpos.org
+You can email David on: treasurer@bpos.org

-Media representatives: Rachel Starkings and David Wright (2020-2023)
+Media representative: Rachel Starkings

 Rachel is a Research Fellow within the Sussex Health Outcomes Research and Education in Cancer group (SHORE-C) at the Brighton and Sussex Medical School.
 She has been involved with both qualitative and quantitative projects, such as the development and validation of two new scales to capture the impact of cancer for patients and informal caregivers.
 Rachel has an interest in psychological pre-habilitation and rehabilitation, having previously worked on a project assessing the biological and psychological impacts of relaxation interventions for women with breast cancer.
 Rachel is also involved with the assessment of training interventions for healthcare professionals discussing concepts of risk with patients.